-Moss has supervised and served on the committees of graduate students working on a wide range and eclectic mix of topics such as: Post-multiculturalism; the Newfoundland diaspora; Anglo-Indian Romance novels and the Raj Revival; Public Readers and Blogs; South Asian Canadian Literature; Nineteenth-century Women’s Nature Writing; Yoruban Missionary Translations; the archives of J.M.
-Coetzee, Ryerson Press, and the Vancouver Poetry Society (not all together); Urban Writing in Vancouver; Asian North American Writing; Gothic Fiction; War Art; Writing from Vancouver’s Downtown Eastside; Canadian Modernism; Orality and Orature; Danish Postcolonialism; Mennonite Writing; and Canadian Englishes.
+Laura Moss has supervised and served on the committees of graduate students working on a wide range and eclectic mix of topics such as: Medical humanities; Environmental humanities; Poetics; Post-multiculturalism; the Newfoundland diaspora; Anglo-Indian Romance novels and the Raj Revival; Public Readers and Blogs; South Asian Canadian Literature; Nineteenth-century Women’s Nature Writing; Yoruban Missionary Translations; the archives of J.M.
+Coetzee, Ryerson Press, and the Vancouver Poetry Society (not all together); Urban Writing in Vancouver; Indigenous Literatures; Asian North American Writing; Gothic Fiction; War Art; Writing from Vancouver’s Downtown Eastside; Canadian Modernism; Orality and Orature; Danish Postcolonialism; Mennonite Writing; and Canadian Englishes.

-She has taught classes on: Literary Prizes, Multicultural Canadian Literature, Canadian Literature to 1967, Canadian Literature after 1967, World Literature Written in English, English Literature (1798-2000), Genre, Canadian Literature, Canadian Studies, Postcolonial Studies, African Literatures, South African Literature, South African Theatre, J.M.
+She has taught classes on: Environmental Literature, Very Contemporary Canadian Literatures; Very Contemporary World Literatures; Literary Prizes, Multicultural Canadian Literature, Canadian Literature to 1967, Canadian Literature after 1967, World Literature Written in English, English Literature (1798-2000), Genre, Canadian Literary history, Canadian Studies, Postcolonial Studies, African Literatures, South African Literature, South African Theatre, J.M.
 Coetzee, South Asian Literature, and Caribbean Literature.

-She was awarded a UBC Killam Teaching Prize for 2013.
+Laura Moss was awarded a UBC Killam Teaching Prize in 2013.